-• 21 Isaac prayed to Yahweh for his wife, because she could not have children.
-Yahweh heard Isaac's prayer and Rebekah, his wife, conceived.
-As the 38:27 children struggled together within her, she said, "If it is like this, why do I continue to live?"
-She went to consult Yahweh, and Yahweh said to her, Mal "Two nations are in your womb, and Rom two peoples will be born of you; one nation will be stronger than the other, and the elder shall serve the younger."
+• Isaac prayed to Yahweh for his wife, because she could not have children.
+Yahweh heard Isaac's praver and Rebekah, his wife, conceived.
+As the children struggled together 38:27 within her, she said, "If it is like this, why do I continue to live?"
+She went to consult Yahweh, and Yahweh Mal 1:2; said to her, "Two nations are in your Rom9:12 womb, and two peoples will be born of you; one nation will be stronger than the other, and the elder shall serve the younger."

 When the time came for her to give birth, there were twins in her womb.
-The first to be born was red and his
+The first to be born was red and his whole body was like a hairy garment, so they called him Esau.
+Then his brother was born and his Hos 12:4 hand had gripped Esau's heel so he was named Jacob.
+Isaac was sixty at the time of their birth.